argoproj/argo-cd/docs/proposals/applicationsset-progressivesync-crds.md

         namespace: guestbook
 ```

+The usage of the `ClusterSyncStrategy` is the same, with the exception of having to replace the `kind` with `ClusterSyncStrategy`.

 ### Security Considerations

 * How does this proposal impact the security aspects of Argo CD workloads ?